amame04/shareTodo/readme.md

-This is sharing todo lists.Go, gin, Vue.js are used.
+This is sharing todo lists.

+Go, gin, Vue.js are used.